OrlandoParente/OrlandoParente/README.md

 - **E-Mail:** parenteorlando@yahoo.it
 - **LinkedIn:** [linkedin.com/in/orlando-parente-993a99123/](https://www.linkedin.com/in/orlando-parente-993a99123/)

-I live halfway between Rome and Naples.
-My ideal is remote working (or hybrid), but you can contact me even you are looking for a developer in Roma/Naples and surrounding areas.
+I live halfway between Rome and Naples. *My ideal is remote working (or hybrid)*, but you can contact me also if you are looking for a developer in *Roma/Naples and surrounding areas*.

 <!--
 👋